 Mixed species

 In 3 and 4 voices we can mix different species of counterpoint in the same exercise.
+In this case each voice belongs to one particular species.
+5th species should not be combined with species 2, 3, or 4.

+There should always be one whole note cantus firmus in each exercise.
+Other whole note voices are considered to be in species 1.

 Voice order